clangguth/autower/README.txt

 In terms of code, that specifically means:

-    Winfried Ortman for his analysis and description of the BGL file format
+    Winfried Orthmann, for his analysis and description of the BGL file format

     Pete Dowson, the creator of FSUIPC